Get

 • Lethargy

-It’s unlikely your cat will experience any of these symptoms from a bite or two of bacon every so often.
+It’s unlikely your cat will experience any of these signs from a bite or two of bacon every so often.
 However, it’s important to include them here to showcase how dangerous too much bacon can be.
 If you make bacon a part of your cat’s regular diet, they could develop high blood pressure, obesity, and even salt poisoning.

 Bacon is also very high in fat.
 Just as in human diets, fats, especially the saturated kind in bacon, are wildly unhealthy.
 This high-fat content can cause digestive stress in your cat’s tiny body.